2025 Stratford events

 Inspired by the spirit of the CBC’s Vinyl Cafe, this live storytelling event features works selected by local writers and artists for their humor, poignancy, and heart—and performed by Stratford actors and musicians in the intimate setting of the Stratford Perth Museum.
 With each story running just 3–5 minutes and accompanied by live music, True Tapestries offers a rich, vibrant evening of laughter, reflection, and shared humanity.

-This community storytelling initiative is co-presented with the Stratford Perth Museum and the Stratford Public Library.
+This community storytelling initiative is co-presented with the Stratford Perth Museum, the Stratford Public Library, and Blue Moon Publishers .

 A live comedy event followed by CBC IDEAS · Hosted by Nahlah Ayed